caseymanos/jarvis/docs/architecture.md

 - **Embeddings**: `text-embedding-3-large` (cloud) + MiniLM (edge) with quantization for sqlite-vec.
 - **Reranker**: `cross-encoder/ms-marco-MiniLM-L-12-v2` distilled + quantized to int8 for device use.
-- **LLM Router**: Sequencing Gemini 1.5 Pro, Claude 3.5 Sonnet, fallback to local GGUF via llama.cpp for resilience.
+- **LLM Router**: Primary Grok 3 completions with fallback to local GGUF via llama.cpp for resilience.

 ---